This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-In a skillet that has a tight fitting cover, heat olive oil over medium high.
+- In a non stick or enamel skillet that has a tight fitting cover, heat olive oil over medium high.

-Add canned tomatoes with juice, water and Worcestershire sauce.
-Stir, cover and simmer for 20 minutes covered.
+- Add canned tomatoes with juice, one cup of water and Worcestershire sauce.
+Stir, cover and simmer on medium low to low for 10 minutes covered.

-After 20 minutes, remove lid and fluff the mixture then serve.
-If the mixture is too wet, cook for another few minutes with lid off.
+- After 20 minutes, remove lid and check for doneness.
+If the mixture is too wet, cook for another few minutes with lid off, or add more tomato paste.
+If the rice is not fully cooked, add a little more water and continue cooking for about five more minutes.

-If you are using the cheese, sprinkle on top for last few minutes of cooking time with lid on.
+- If you are using the cheese, sprinkle on top of individual portions.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.